MicrosoftDocs/learn/learn-pr/wwl/guided-project-debug-handle-exceptions-c-sharp-console-application/includes/3-exercise-examine-code.md

 1. Review the output in the TERMINAL panel.

-1. Verify that the reported till value is equal to the expected till value.
+1. Verify that the reported till value is equal to the expected till value:

     The final till balance calculated by `MakeChange` and the balance maintained in the top-level statements are reported at the bottom of the output.
 For example: